Portrait California Prop 65 Parking Warning Sign

 - All are printed with UV-stable ink and are suitable for indoor or outdoor use at service temperatures from -40 to +180 F.

-- These signs and labels are made-to-order, and most orders ship within 2 business days from the ComplianceSigns manufacturing facility in Illinois.
+- These signs and labels are made-to-order, and most orders ship within 2 business days from the ComplianceSigns manufacturing facility.

 - Enamel-coated 1mm aluminum